 In fatal crashes, it’s rare for anyone other than the driver directly involved to be charged at all.
 In the district attorney’s view, Ryan is being charged because the possibility of a police officer being called to assist him after a wreck and ending up in a potentially life-threatening situation should have been a foreseeable result of his actions.

 What do you think?
-Should a drunk driver be charged with the full consequences of any crash they cause?
+Should an impaired driver be charged with the full consequences of any drunk driving crash they cause?
 Is danger in the line of duty just part of a police officer’s job, or is it the fault of a criminal?
 Tell us what you think in the comments.